tytydraco/yessleep/out/I_Heard_the_Baby_Cry.md

 (Pt.1) Does your town have any creepy stories?
-Urban legends?
 Mine does.
 It actually is somewhat well known.
 Have you ever heard of Crybaby Bridge off of Egypt Road?
-It is in Salem, Ohio.
-Where I was unfortunate enough to be born.
-If you don't believe me, look it up.
-Really, I insist.
+It is near where I was unfortunate enough to be born.
+If you look it up you can find the original tale.
 The story is somewhat vague, you know like the normal scary stories that get passed around when buildings get abandoned, when bridges start to rust.
 I don't know it verbatim but what I do know is that supposedly some woman long ago took her baby there and drowned it.
 I don't remember why or if the story actually gives a reason.
 I'll tell you what I do know: it's said if you go to the bridge at night you will hear that poor little unloved baby thrown away by its own mother.

 This piqued my interest.
 I grew up in a relatively boring town.
 I went to church every Sunday but I didn't pay much attention.
 Especially since I didn't go to Sunday school anymore.
 The only reason I paid attention was because I wanted to be the smartest person in the room.
 I would rather consume random horror media.